 More Vacation with Autism Resources

-Families will find other travel tips on Autism File and Autism Digest – both magazine-style websites with a print edition.
-There’s a large variety of useful material on the About.com site on Children with Special Needs and Special Needs has resources for many family travelers with all types of special needs, including professional services and sleep away camps that cater to children with a variety of disabilities.
+Families will find other travel tips on Autism Digest – a magazine-style website with a print edition.
+There’s a large variety of useful material on the VeryWellFamily.com on children with special needs.

 The Help Group based in California supports not-for-profit day camps and vacation activities for children with autism spectrum disorder and youngsters with other special needs.